REST API Part 6

 req.setHeader('X-RapidAPI-Key', 'Your X-RapidAPI-Key');

-// Send the request, and return a response
+// Send the request and get response

 HttpResponse res = h.send(req);